-Salt and pepper chips are one of my favorite things to get at a Chinese takeaway.
-Here’s a quick and easy way to make the delicious side dish at home, using oven chips and fresh chilli.
+Salt and pepper chips are one of my favourite things to get at a Chinese takeaway.
+Here’s a quick and easy way to make the delicious side dish at home, using oven chips and fresh chilli, peppers and spring onions.

-The chips are midly spicy, and loaded with salty flavour.
-YUMMMMY!
+The chips are mildly spicy and loaded with salty flavour.
+YUMMY!

 - 1/2 tsp sugar

 - Cooked oven chips, The amount you'd usually cook for 2 portions